BasLinders/prox/README.md

 # Process Miner Pro

 A modular, high-performance Process Mining tool built in Python.
 It leverages **PM4Py** for mining algorithms and **Cython** for accelerated conformance checking.
-Designed to handle medium-to-large datasets on standard laptops (8GB RAM) through memory optimization and chunked loading.
+Designed to handle medium-to-large datasets on standard laptops through memory optimization and chunked loading.

 ## Features